-Projects nearing construction with a total capacity of approx. 140 MWp -
+Projects nearing construction with a total capacity of approx. 134 MWp

 - Acquisition of another project with a capacity of 65 MWp in Virginia in the stage nearing construction In the reporting period, Energix engaged with the largest renewable energy company in the United States in an agreement under which Energix purchased a project with a capacity of 65 MWp in Virginia for a total consideration of approx. USD 7.5 million.
-The project holds most of the permits and approvals required for construction. - Agreements for the sale of electricity in projects nearing construction As part of Energix's preparations for the construction of the projects in this backlog, in the reporting period, Energix signed agreements for the sale of electricity and green certificates to be issued in respect of the electricity generated (on an "as generated" basis) with one of the electric companies in Virginia in relation to three projects with an aggregate capacity of approx. 75 MWp for 20 years.
+The project holds the permits and approvals required for construction. - Agreements for the sale of electricity in projects nearing construction As part of Energix's preparations for the construction of the projects in this backlog, in the reporting period, Energix signed agreements for the sale of electricity and green certificates to be issued in respect of the electricity generated (on an "as generated" basis) with one of the electric companies in Virginia in relation to three projects with an aggregate capacity of approx. 75 MWp for 20 years.

 Projects in advanced initiation - Energix has a backlog of wholly owned projects with a total capacity of approx. 340 MWp that are in advanced initiation.
-In its promotion of the development of these projects, in the reporting period, Energix signed agreements for the sale of electricity and green certificates to be issued in respect of the electricity generated (on an "as generated" basis) with one of the electric companies in Virginia in relation to a project with an aggregate capacity of approx. 25 MWp, for 20 years, and also on an agreement for the sale of electricity for a project of approx. 25 MWp for a period of 15 years.
+In its promotion of the development of these projects, in the reporting period, Energix signed agreements for the sale of electricity and green certificates to be issued in respect of the electricity generated (on an "as generated" basis) with one of the electric companies in Virginia in relation to a project with an aggregate capacity of approx. 25 MWp, for 20 years, and also signed an agreement for the sale of electricity for a project of approx. 25 MWp for a period of 15 years.
+As of the date of approval of the report, Energix is in several negotiations for the purchase of projects in various initiation stages in the PJM network.